Baby-adi/Plant-disease-detection/README.md

 ## Results Comparison

 - **Model 1 (VGG16-based model)** achieved an accuracy of 62%.
-- **Model 2 (Transfer learning-based VGG16)** achieved an accuracy of 82%.
+- **Model 2 (Transfer learning-based VGG16)** achieved an accuracy of 84%.

 Model 2 provides better results and is more suitable for this dataset due to the benefits of transfer learning.
 The pre-trained VGG16 model allows the network to leverage previously learned features, resulting in improved performance for the plant disease classification task.

 ## Conclusion
-The **Model 2** is the better-performing model, and it is recommended for use in real-world applications based on its higher accuracy of 82%.
+The **Model 2** is the better-performing model, and it is recommended for use in real-world applications based on its higher accuracy of 82% (Can be increased if trained for more epochs [around 15-20]).
 Model 1 can still serve as a baseline but does not perform as well as Model 2 on this dataset.